-Applicants will need to hold at least an upper second class honours (2:1) degree or equivalent in a relevant subject with demonstrable quantitative training.
+This PhD blends applied health research with leading edge environmental mapping and spatial analyses in an area of high policy relevance. with the potential to develop advanced quantitative skills to support spatial cohort analyses.
+Applicants will need to hold at least an upper second class honours (2:1) degree or equivalent in a relevant subject (e.g. applied social/psychological sciences; environment and geography) with demonstrable quantitative training.
 It will be desirable that the candidate will also have a masters degree with a significant population health and/or epidemiological component.

 Applicants are required to submit a short research proposal (max 500 words) outlining how they would approach developing a research proposal in the area outlined above.
 Applicants are strongly encouraged to contact Dr Peter Coventry to discuss the project before applying (contact details under Informal Enquiries below).

 For students whose first language is not English there is a minimum requirement of an IELTS score of at least 6.5 in each component of the test and an overall score of at least 7.